watusi/jquery.mobile.simultaneous-transitions/README.md

 requirement for using simultaneous transitions - all that is necessary is that either:

 - the page height does not exceed the viewport height, or
-- the developer must be willing to accept visible scrolling of pages during transitions
+- the developer must be willing to accept visible scrolling of pages during transitions (if not using the included simple transition handler)

 The default transitions (starting with jQuery Mobile 1.1) now use a sequential transition handler.
 This means that the "out" transition is first performed, followed by the "in" transition.
 Additional